I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational

 Resolving the Problem

-Doing a better job of utilizing space in an RV efficiently may seem as though it can be easily resolved, but it's not as simple as some might think.
+Doing a better job of utilizing space in an RV efficiently may seem as though it can be easily resolved, but this is not as simple to do as some might think.

 - You can't just toss everything out because you will need many of the items you keep on board in order to be comfortable.